Adjust picture settings on your Samsung TV

-Zoom and Position: Adjust the picture size and/or position.
+Zoom and Position: Adjust the picture size, position, or both.

 Note: This function is only available if the Picture Size is set to Custom.
 To change the picture position on analog channels, enlarge the picture first, and then change the position.

 You're watching a dark thriller and the shadows look a little weird.
 No problem, you can fine-tune the picture's settings to make it just right.

 Navigate to Settings, select Picture, and then select Expert Settings.
 Change your desired settings.
 Here are a few options for customization:

 Backlight: Allows you to adjust how much light the screen produces.
 You may want to turn this up if your room is particularly bright, and turn it down if your room is dark.

 Brightness: Changes the brightness of the screen.